 Salaries within HR vary considerably between employers.
 They can be influenced to some extent by location but also by industry sector, level of responsibility, seniority and particular function.

 Income figures are intended as a guide only.

 You'll generally work a standard 9am to 5pm day but hours could sometimes include shift or weekend work.
 There may also be a requirement to work extra hours to meet deadlines.

 What to expect

 - The work is office-based but may involve travel to other sites such as factories, hotels, government departments or retail outlets, depending on the type and structure of the employer.
 An organisation might be divided into a number of geographically or functionally-distinct units.
-A major retailer, for example, may have a central office dealing with overall personnel policies, with a generalist HR officer looking after the day-to-day matters at the retail branches and warehouses.
+A major retailer, for example, may have a central office dealing with overall personnel policies, where a generalist HR officer looks after the day-to-day matters at the retail branches and warehouses.

 - Self-employment or freelance work is sometimes possible and is becoming more widespread as organisations increasingly buy in expertise in particular areas on a short-term basis if provision is not available in-house.
 HR consultancy is becoming much more common due to the rise in outsourcing HR practices.
 These opportunities are usually for those with experience in the field (a CIPD qualification is essential), possibly with a management or HR consultancy background.